agateau/pixelwheels/docs/coding-style.md

 ## Applying the coding style

 You can run `tools/apply-codingstyle` to apply most of the rules to the code in your checkout.
 This tool downloads [google-java-format][gjf] in `$HOME/.cache` and runs it on all the Java files of the project.

-Note that the CI builder checks for coding style conformance.
+The CI checks for coding style conformance.

 [gjf]: https://github.com/google/google-java-format